pingcap/docs-cn/tidb-lightning/tidb-lightning-physical-import-mode.md

 Before you use the physical import mode, make sure to read [Requirements and restrictions](#requirements-and-restrictions).

+The backend for the physical import mode is `local`.

 ## Implementation

 1. Before importing data, TiDB Lightning automatically switches the TiKV nodes to "import mode", which improves write performance and stops auto-compaction.
 TiDB Lightning determines whether to pause global scheduling according to the TiDB cluster version.